electronicvisions/brainscales2-demos/fp_synfireChain.rst

 Adjusting weights
 -----------------

-- Tune the weights below to obtain a synfire chain behavior as seen in the figure above.
+- Tune the weights to obtain a synfire chain behavior.
+Explain your strategy.
+- Explain how the visualized plot relates to the synfire chain behavior.
-- Which connection is the most sensitive one?
+- Which connection affects the synfire chain behavior the most?
 - What happens if you disable inhibition?
 - Visualize the membrane potential of the neuron using the oscilloscope.
   Include a picture of the obtained pulse in your protocol.